 -

 This body of work is a photographic exploration of rustic and makeshift basketball hoops and playgrounds found throughout the United States.
-The backboard and the space around it offer insight into the culture of basketball in various regions of the country.
-I’m interested not only in the hoop itself but also in the backstory that comes with each one.
+Each backboard—and the space surrounding it—offers insight into the culture of basketball in different regions.
+I’m drawn not only to the hoops and courts that I find, but also to the backstories that accompany them.

-Each backboard and court are unique, but the game remains the same.
+Each basketball hoop and court is unique, but the game remains the same. -

 Archival Inkjet Prints